 The only problem we noticed is that, because of the way the tip is angled, it can touch the rim of the sink when you try to refill the tank while it's still in place.
 Depending on the size of your sink and the height of your tap, you may have difficulty tilting the unit to the required angle to fill the tank completely.
 If this is the case, you can always remove the tip or detach the tank for refilling.

 The MyDenTeeth flosser may be cheap, but it doesn't look or feel cheap when you're using it.
-The plastic has a nice matte finish and the heads click into place securely.
+The plastic has a nice matte finish and the tips click into place securely.
 The higher pressure setting is very strong and some people might find that the lower one or the pulse setting do the job well enough.

 Here's a quick summary of the pros and cons we noticed while testing the MyDenTeeth water flosser: